-Which of the following is NOT a synovial joint? | Channels for Pearson+
+Which of the following is not a synovial joint? | Channels for Pearson+

 1

-Understand the definition of a synovial joint: Synovial joints are characterized by a fluid-filled joint cavity that allows for a wide range of motion.
-They include structures such as articular cartilage, a synovial membrane, and a joint capsule.
+Understand the definition of a synovial joint: Synovial joints are characterized by a fluid-filled joint cavity that allows for free movement.
+They include types such as hinge, ball and socket, and pivot joints.

-Identify the characteristics of each joint listed: Determine if each joint has the features of a synovial joint, such as the presence of a synovial cavity and the ability to move freely.
+Identify the characteristics of a hinge joint: A hinge joint allows movement in one plane, similar to the motion of a door hinge.
+Examples include the elbow and knee joints.

-Examine the acromioclavicular joint: This joint is located between the acromion of the scapula and the clavicle.
-It is a synovial joint, allowing for gliding movements.
+Identify the characteristics of a ball and socket joint: This type of joint allows for rotational movement and movement in multiple planes.
+Examples include the shoulder and hip joints.

 Watch next